Richard Wendorf: Biography

 Wendorf was born in Cedar Rapids, Iowa, the son of Harold Albert Wendorf, a retail executive, and Jeanne Hamblin Wendorf, a homemaker and volunteer.
-His younger brother, James, is executive director of the National Center for Learning Disabilities in New York City.
+His younger brother, James, served as executive director of the National Center for Learning Disabilities in New York City.

-Wendorf was educated at Washington High School in Cedar Rapids, Williams College (BA 1970), the University of Oxford (BPhil 1972), and Princeton University (MA 1974, PhD 1976).
+Wendorf was educated at Washington High School in Cedar Rapids, Williams College (BA 1970), the University of Oxford (MPhil 1972), and Princeton University (MA 1974, PhD 1976).
 He was the Carroll Wilson Scholar at Worcester College, Oxford, from 1970 to 1972.

-Elected a Fellow of the Society of Antiquaries of London (FSA) in 2006, he is a member of the Athenaeum Club (London) and of the Johnsonians (New York) – a society he has chaired three times.
-Wendorf served as a trustee of the Bath Royal Literary and Scientific Institution, and continues as a trustee of the American Museum.
+Elected a Fellow of the Society of Antiquaries of London (FSA) in 2006, he is a member of the Athenaeum Club (London), where he chairs the Works of Art Committee.
+Wendorf served as a trustee of the Bath Royal Literary and Scientific Institution and of the American Museum.
 He was on the board of managers of the Lewis Walpole Library (Yale University).
 He previously served as a trustee of the Museum of Fine Arts, Boston (1999–2009), the Latin School of Chicago (1986–89), and the Shady Hill School, Cambridge, Massachusetts (1998–2000).

 Wendorf has held research fellowships from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities (at the Newberry Library), the American Council of Learned Societies (senior and junior fellowships), the Folger Shakespeare Library, the Yale Center for British Art, the Huntington Library, the British Academy, and the American Philosophical Society.
 He served for several years as a Phi Beta Kappa Lecturer and has twice returned to teach at Williams College as a visiting associate professor of English and as the Robert Sterling Clark Visiting Professor of Art History.

-When at Harvard, Wendorf served on the National Committee on the Arts, which established guidelines for the study of art, music, dance, and theatre in secondary schools in the United States.
+When at Harvard, Wendorf served on the National Committee on the Arts, which established guidelines for the study of art, music, dance, and theater in secondary schools in the United States.
 He directed six Summer Seminars for College and University Teachers on relations between literature and the visual arts, funded by the National Endowment for the Humanities.

 In 2009 Wendorf was honored by the Gibson House Museum for his contributions to the cultural life of Boston, and at the end of that year an endowed exhibition fund was created in his honor at the Boston Athenaeum.
 He delivered the commencement address at Bath Spa University (2011) and at Wiltshire College (2012).

 Wendorf has two children with his former wife Diana French.
-He currently lives in Bath with his partner.
+He currently lives in Bath with his partner, Elizabeth Hilliar.